 An annual review will be undertaken of the Commercial Property Portfolio to ascertain whether its fair value is sufficient to provide security against loss against the capital investment, and therefore adequate to meet the cost of outstanding borrowing.

-Under the Minimum Revenue Provision (MRP) Policy, there will be no annual MRP charge for borrowing undertaken to finance Commercial Properties.
-However voluntary MRP will be considered on an annual basis if appropriate.
+Under the Minimum Revenue Provision (MRP) Policy, there will be an annual MRP charge for borrowing undertaken to finance Commercial Properties in line with the latest guidance from DLUHC.

-A Valuation Volatility Earmarked Reserve has been created with a target balance of 5% of purchase price of the portfolio.
+A Valuation Volatility Earmarked Reserve has been created with a target balance of 5% of purchase price of the portfolio, which will reduce over the medium term, reflecting the introduction of an annual MRP charge to reduce outstanding prudential borrowing.
 This will help mitigate any financial loss of investment upon the sale of an asset should there be any shortfall against outstanding debt.
 A proportion of the annual revenue income generated from the investment will be allocated for risk provision.